-Showing 81 results for holy spirit
+Showing 10 results for holy spirit (out of 501)

 Christianity is a historical faith.
-While our world is full of other religions and “spiritual experiences,” Christianity is set apart by the objectivity of events brought about by our Triune God.
-These events—the history of Israel, the birth, death, and resurrection of Jesus, the day of Pentecost, the global spread of the gospel—are objective events that point creation back to God.
-In this sermon, Dr. Martyn Lloyd-Jones takes us back to the early church in Acts 4:31 and shows us we do not take Christianity up on our accord or power, rather, it takes us up.
-We see the apostles, who were not well-educated or eloquent men.
-Yet God uses these ordinary men to spread the good news and Christianity flourished.
-Acts emphasizes this as the work of our Trinitarian God - the Father, the Son and the Holy Spirit.
-This is the basis of the apostles hope and confession!
-And this is the foundation of our great hope, as well.
-Our subjective experiences don’t rule our faith, says Dr. Lloyd-Jones.
-The objective reality of our history, as well as the ongoing work of revival, reminds us that our living God actively cares for this world.
+While the world is full of other religions and “spiritual experiences,” Christianity is set apart by the objectivity of events brought about by the Triune God.
+These events—the history of Israel; the birth, death, and resurrection of Jesus; the day of Pentecost; the global spread of the gospel—are objective events that point creation back to God.
+In this sermon titled “Father, Son, and Holy Spirit,” Dr. Martyn Lloyd-Jones takes the listener back to the early church in this sermon on Acts 4:31 and shows that Christianity is not taken up on one’s own accord or power; rather, it takes the Christian up.
+The apostles were not well-educated or eloquent men and yet God used these ordinary men to spread the good news and Christianity flourished.
+Acts emphasizes that this is the work of the Trinitarian God - the Father, the Son and the Holy Spirit.
+This is the basis of the apostles’ hope and confession and the foundation of great hope.
+Subjective experiences don’t rule one’s faith, says Dr. Lloyd-Jones.
+The objective reality of the Christian’s history, as well as the ongoing work of revival, reminds them that their living God actively cares for this world.